Pamela Kweller RSSA Staff

 - Secure home Wi-Fis with a password

 Be cautious and be on the lookout for fraudsters.
-According to the SSA, real government officials will never threaten arrest or legal action against you for not paying money.
+According to the SSA, real government officials will never threaten arrest or legal action against you for not immediately sending money.
 They will never require payment by cash, gift card, prepaid debit card, internet currency, wire transfer, or mailed cash.
 Scammers will look and sound official, which is why it is important that you know what to look out for and what to do in the situation.

 Scams are common so spread the word to your family and friends!